thomaskramerdk/policy/SumStrike/privacy.md

 Depending on where you live, you may have rights to access, rectify, erase, restrict, port, object, and complain.

 - **Local data:** use reset in the App.
 We cannot hand over what we do not have.
 - **Purchases:** Apple ID → Purchase History / Subscriptions.
-Restore Purchases is in the App’s settings and is **not** behind the parental gate, because it spends nothing.
+Restore Purchases is in the App’s settings, behind the parental gate.
 - **Anything else:** email [thomas@thomas-kramer.dk](mailto:thomas@thomas-kramer.dk).
 We aim to reply within **30 days**.

 Complaints in Denmark go to **Datatilsynet** ([datatilsynet.dk](https://www.datatilsynet.dk)); elsewhere in the EEA to your local authority.
 In California and similar US states, CCPA/CPRA may add rights to know, delete and opt out of “sale” or “sharing” for advertising — we do not sell or share data for advertising.